 - 1. Clean the trowel, particularly the engine cooling air inlet.
 Remove all dirt and dust. - 2.
 Inspect the engine air cleaner for dirt and dust.
-Replace the air cleaner if it is excessively dirty. - 3.
+If the air cleaner is dirty, replace it with a new one. - 3.
 Inspect the carburetor for external dirt and dust.
 Clean with dry compressed air as needed. - 4.
 Inspect all fastening nuts and bolts for tightness.